TO BE PUBLISHED May 2020

 - The future for Wales’ international science partnerships post-Brexit;

-- The HEFCW vision for research - and what is needed to make it a reality;
+- The HEFCW vision for research - and what is required to make it a reality;

 - Funding Welsh science and innovation - increasing the share of UK-level funds, attracting private inward investment, and encouraging greater R&D spend by businesses in Wales;